 Overclocking the CPU has recently become a trend among PC users looking for creative ways to boost their PC performance.
 So, of course, there are challenges associated with that as well, and chip manufacturers advise against it.
 For example, warranties are deemed void after you overclock your CPU.
-But at the same time, the same manufacturers have built CPUs that can overclock relatively safely.
+But at the same time, the same manufacturers have built CPUs that can overclock relatively safely, check the guide.

 Moreover, this article will understand what CPU overclocking is, the merits and demerits, and how you can do it.